informalsystems/quartz/docs/getting_started.md

 time to use a real testnet and a real SGX core.
 This guide will walk through how to get setup with SGX on Azure, and how to deploy quartz contracts to the Neutron testnet using real remote attestations from SGX cores on Azure.
-Since this requires setting up an actual SGX setup, its naturally much more complicated.
+Since this requires setting up an actual SGX setup, it's naturally much more complicated.

 Real verification of SGX on a CosmWasm network requires two additional global contracts